jsconstantelos/jcdevhandlers/devicetypes/jscgs350/readme.md

-Welcome to my list of device type handlers for SmartThings.
+Welcome to my list of device type handlers for SmartThings!

+Many people have asked for my PayPal info, so I thought I'd post it here in case anyone would like it:

+paypal.me/JohnConstantelos